ronakrm/ronakrm.github.io/_drafts/current_compute_is_more_than_enough/current_compute_is_more_than_enough.md

 ---
 layout: post
 title: "Current Compute is More Than Enough"
 excerpt: "A human brain operating for 40 years uses less energy than training a large language model.
-If we are truly concerned about safety our thresholds need to adjust appropriately."
+If we are truly concerned about safety our compute thresholds need to be adjusted appropriately."
 tags: ai energy efficiency intelligence computation math
 date: 2024-10-15
 modified_date: 2024-10-15